-A scholarship of \$1,000 is available each year to a full-time student in the final year of a program who intends to pursue further studies at Calvin Theological Seminary in Grand Rapids, Michigan, U.S.A.
+A scholarship of \$1,000 is available each year to a fulltime student in the final year of a program who intends to pursue further studies at Calvin Theological Seminary in Grand Rapids, Michigan, U.S.A.
 To be eligible students must maintain a minimum G.P.A. of 3.00.
-Selection criteria include academic achievement, demonstrated Christian commitment, and a professed intent to enroll the year following graduation from King's in the Master of Divinity program at Calvin Seminary.
+Selection criteria include academic achievement, demonstrated Christian commitment, and a professed intent to enroll in the Master of Divinity program at Calvin Seminary immediately following graduation.
 This scholarship was established through the generous support of Dr. Sidney and Marie Greidanus.
 Dr. Greidanus was Professor of Theology at The King's University College from 1979 to 1990.